filcuk/VBA/README.md

 # Personal VBA KB

+*I'm still learning Markup, don't think about it too much.*

 ### Determine uninitialised array
 `If Not Not myArray Then Debug.Print UBound(myArray) Else Debug.Print "Not initialised"`
 *This quirk requires double negative to work correctly.*